symfony-cmf/symfony-cmf-docs/bundles/routing-extra.rst

                     Symfony\Cmf\Bundle\ContentBundle\Document\StaticContent: SymfonyCmfContentBundle:StaticContent:index.html.twig

                 # the repository is responsible to load routes
-                # for `PHPCR ODM`_, we mainly use this because it can map from url to repository path
+                # for `PHPCR-ODM`_, we mainly use this because it can map from url to repository path
                 # an orm repository might need different logic. look at cmf_routing.xml for an example if you
                 # need to define your own service
                 manager_registry: doctrine_phpcr
                 manager_name: default

                 # if you use the default doctrine route repository servie, you can use this to customize
-                # the root path for the `PHPCR ODM`_ RouteRepository
+                # the root path for the `PHPCR-ODM`_ RouteRepository
                 # this base path will be injected by the Listener\IdPrefix - but only to routes
                 # matching the prefix, to allow for more than one route source.
                 routing_repositoryroot: /cms/routes